Filed Date: Oct. 17, 2025

 On October 17, 2025, Plaintiffs filed this lawsuit in the Chancery Court for The State of Tennessee, Davidson County, against Tennessee Governor Bill Lee, Attorney General Skrimetti, and others.
 Plaintiffs, including the Mayor of Shelby County, sought to challenge the unlawful deployment of Tennessee National Guard troops into Memphis, Tennessee at the urging of President Donald Trump.
 Plaintiffs alleged that President Trump requested defendants to deploy Tennessee National Guard Members under Title 32, which allows members of the national guard to serve in hybrid state-federal status.
 Under Article III, Section 5 of the Tennessee Constitution, Title 32 deployment is only lawful under two circumstances: rebellion or invasion.

-Plaintiffs argued that no such circumstances exist in Tennessee; rather, Defendants deployed the National Guard for routine domestic law enforcement.
-Plaintiffs argued that, as with federal deployments in California and Chicago, federal militarization stifles social and economic activity whilst rendering state troops unable to engage in alternate, often critical, work.
-Filing under the Tennessee Constitution (Article III, Section 5), as well as Tennessee Code Annotated Sections 58-1-106 and 58-1-301, Plaintiffs moved sought injunctive relief to preclude this unlawful militarization of the communities residing in Memphis.
+Plaintiffs argued that no such circumstances exist in Tennessee; rather, they alleged Defendants had deployed the National Guard for routine domestic law enforcement.
+Plaintiffs asserted that, as with federal deployments in California and Chicago, federal militarization stifles social and economic activity whilst rendering state troops unable to engage in alternative, and often critical, work.
+Filing under the Tennessee Constitution (Article III, Section 5), as well as Tennessee Code Annotated Sections 58-1-106 and 58-1-301, Plaintiffs moved sought injunctive relief to preclude the unlawful militarization of the communities residing in Memphis.

 This case is ongoing.